jiwan-15/Mount-Everest-Accident-Dataset-2020-2025-Analysis/README.md

 ## Acknowledgments & AI Usage

-AI tools were used to support the data analysis, processing, and visualisation for this project.
-All methodologies, findings, and final results were independently reviewed and validated by the author.
+Artificial intelligence tools were utilized during the data analysis, processing, and visualization phases of this study.
+The author independently reviewed, verified, and takes full responsibility for all methodologies, findings, and final results.